Elvish Linguistic Fellowship: Vinyar Tengwar

 Vinyar Tengwar first appeared in 1988, at first edited by Jorge Quiñónez and later taken over by Hostetter.
 It appeared in bimonthly intervals at first, but after July 1994, issues appeared more irregularly, roughly once a year, until #49 appeared in June 2007; there was then a hiatus until March 2013, when issue #50 appeared.
 As of 2020, no further issues had been published.
 The journal was dedicated primarily to the editing of Tolkien's linguistic texts, some of which were mentioned in volumes of The History of Middle-earth, edited by Christopher Tolkien, but not published in that series owing to their specialist nature.

+Tengwestië

+Tengwestië is the E.L.F.'s online journal.
+Its editors are Carl F. Hostetter and Patrick H. Wynne.
+Articles have appeared intermittently.

 ELFcon

-The ELFcon was the annual open conference of the E.L.F that was held from 1991 to 1994.
+The ELFcon was the annual open conference of the E.L.F., held from 1991 to 1994.
 Its purpose was to present scholarly papers on any subject relating to Tolkien's invented languages, to discuss the papers amongst the attendees, and to serve as a friendly gathering for a common intellectual pursuit.
-ELFcons ended in 1994, but Tolkienist conventions organized by Bill Welden continue.
+ELFcons ended in 1994, but Tolkienist conventions organized by Bill Welden continued, renamed to Omentielva, from omentie, Quenya for "meeting".
+Its proceedings are published in Arda Philology.